 Frozen donor egg IVF

-This form doesn’t require the synchronization of donor and recipient.
+This treatment doesn’t require the synchronization of donor and recipient.
 First of all, the donor's oocytes are extracted and the mature ones are frozen by using the vitrification technique.

 Once a compatible recipient has been found, these eggs are thawed and fertilized with the partner’s sperm or with the sperm of a compatible donor in the case of a double donation.

-As in the previous case, the egg recipient will also have to perform an endometrial preparation treatment prior to the embryo transfer, this will not be coordinated with the donor, though.
+As in the previous case, the egg recipient will also have to perform an endometrial preparation treatment prior to the embryo transfer.
+In this case it will not be coordinated with the donor.

 The disadvantage of this method is that the number of eggs available for fertilization may decrease because not all of them survive the thawing process.
 The current survival rates are still very good thanks to the optimization of the oocyte vitrification technique.